reselbob/reselcoin/README.md

 ## [`UNDER CONSTRUCTION`]

-A project written in TypeScript the demonstrates the basic concepts and techniques needed to create a distributed ledger that uses a fictitious crypto-coin named `reselcoin` as currency.
+A project written in TypeScript that demonstrates the essential concepts and techniques needed to create a distributed ledger that uses a fictitious crypto-coin named `reselcoin` as currency.